jorgegh2/Plataformer-Videogame/MusicArrow/MusicArrow/README.md

 - The animations are collected from the animations.xml file and its playback speed and loop are controlled from there.

-- You can set the player and camera controls through the config.xml file.

 ## Find this project solution in:
 https://github.com/jorgegh2/Plataformer-Videogame